fireproofsocks/dotenvy/docs/reference/dotenv-file-format.md

 - `\\` Backslash; -> `<<92, 92>>` -> `<<92>>`
 - `\uFFFF` Unicode escape (4 hex characters to denote the codepoint)

-If a backslash precedes any other character, that character will be interpreted literally: i.e. the backslash will be ignored and removed from output.
+If a backslash precedes any other character, the backslash will be ignored and removed from output.

 ### Interpolation (a.k.a.
 Variable Substitution)